dessiejohnson/Spark-232-Diseased-Plants/README.md

 **Pre-Processing The Data**

-From the exploratory analysis, we found that there is no missing data in our dataset; therefore, no preprocessing needs to be done in that regard.
+From the exploratory analysis, we found that there is no missing data in our dataset; therefore, no preprocessing needed to be done in that regard.

-However, there are significant data imbalances that we observed in the initial visualizations.
-With regard to our multiclass classification problem, tomato images dominate the dataset, but there are not many chili or cauliflower images at all in comparison.
-To address this imbalance, we can undersample our majority class, tomato.
-To achieve this we can randomly sample tomato images and delete them so that they do not completely dominate our dataset.
-Another option is to oversample our minority classes to increase their size relative to the larger classes.
-We can perform these operations in Spark using .sample(), .filter(), and .union().
-There is also a greater quantity of diseased plant images than healthy plant images for our binary classification problem.
-We can apply similar methods of undersampling the majority class (diseased plants) and oversampling the minority class (healthy plants).
-In addition, the images in the dataset have different sizes.
+We first created new, clean columns for the labels.
+Next, we split our data into train, validation, and test sets.
+There are large imbalances in our dataset.
+For example, tomato images dominate but there are not many chili or cauliflower images in comparison.
+Similarly, there are many more diseased plant images than healthy plant images.
+Because of this, we made sure that all of the classes were represented in our train, validation, and test sets by using stratified random sampling.

-All images must be resized to 224x224 dimensions before training.
-We might create a UDF to access the images, resize them, and store the resized versions as bytes in the dataframe using .withColumn().
-We also must split the data into train and test sets.
-We can do this using .randomSplit() in Spark.
-We should perform this before oversampling the majority and undersampling the minority because we only want to apply those to the training set and leave the test set as is.
+To further address this data imbalance, we created a new weights column in our training datasets.
+We use this in our models to penalize mistakes on the minority class more heavily.
+We also label encoded our labels columns.
+Finally, all images were resized to the same dimensions before training.
+We created a pandas UDF to access the images, resize them, and store the resized versions as bytes in the dataframe using .withColumn().

 **First Distributed Model**